Tax relief on pension contributions

 - you receive 20% basic rate tax relief automatically, and

-- you can reclaim the additional 25% through your self-assessment tax return, as above.
+- you can reclaim up to an additional 25% through your self-assessment tax return.

 You can only claim tax relief on pension contributions worth up to 100% of your annual earnings – HMRC can ask you to pay back anything over this threshold.